forrcaho/ChucK-code/additive/README.md

+# Class-based Additive Sythesis in ChucK

-Here is an implementation of additive synthesis in ChucK which should be easy to adapt.
+Here is a class-based implementation of additive synthesis in ChucK which should be easy to adapt.

 `Additive` is a base class which contains an array of partials, each of which is implmented by the `AdditivePartial` base class.